simplesalt/main-9bc77/content/speaking_law.md

 ---
 title: Speaking – Smaller Businesses
 hide_title: false
-excerpt: 'Practical approaches to avoiding internet crime for smaller law firms.
-Talks focus on easy wins, dispelling myths, and luddite-friendly explanations. '
+excerpt: 'Practical approaches for attorneys and law firms to protect sensitive client data.
+Talks focus on practical techniques and why they work.'
 seo:
  title: Speaking – Smaller Businesses
  description: 'I explain how smaller businesses can best stop internet crime.'
  extra: []
 layout: page
 ---
+I explain practical ways that attorneys and law firms can best protect their clients from internet crime.

+"I have not met a more engaging security speaker.
+Informative, practical, and entertaining." - Some dude I will find.
+[More Testimonials](#testimonials)

-I explain practical ways that law firms can best avoid internet crime.
-All talks are CLE-eligible and focus on the easy and effective ways to protect client's sensitive data from theft and you from disastrous loss.
+All talks are CLE-eligible and focus on the easy and effective ways to protect:

+- funds and sensitive client data from theft
+- you from damage, liability, and loss of client trust

 Each fills a standard 50-minute slot.
+Workshops are best in-person and require NDAs in advance from all participants.

 Ready?
 Book engagements [here](/book_speaking).